 Teachers are responsible for evaluating the progress of students in order to determine their transition from one phase or level to the next.
-For Dutch and

-English this may occur throughout the year, typically at the end of a term or at the end of a unit.
+For Dutch and English this may occur throughout the year, typically at the end of a term or at the end of a unit.

-English Language Acquisition Phase 1 Extension Programme (ELAX)
+English Language Acquisition Phase 1 and 2 Extension Programme

-The English Language Acquisition Phase 1 extension Programme (ELAX) is designed to help students with no English or very little English when they come to the AICS:
+The English Language Acquisition Phase 1 and 2 Extension Programme is designed to help students with no English or very little English when they come to the AICS:

-- All students follow English language classes four lesson hours a week according to the regular schedule. - Students with little to no English follow an additional 4 lesson hours of English per week
+- All students follow English language classes four days a week according to the regular schedule. - Students with little to no English follow an additional 4 lesson hours of English per week